How do I hire a Family Law Attorney?

 Do I have a complicated matter?

-The matter is complicated.
+Your case is complicated if you need help understanding the issues or the court process.
 If you are not a family law you should carefully consider the consequences of representing yourself in certain instances.
-Even and experienced family law attorney will not typically represent themselves in court.
+Even an experienced family law attorney will not typically represent themselves in court.
 A solid case can quickly unravel without the help of a trained and emotionally detached family law attorney.
 Similarly, failing to hire a family law attorney at the beginning of an action can result in otherwise avoidable pitfalls.

 Can I afford a Family Law Attorney?